CSC207-2022F-UofT/course-project-fitpredict/README.md

 <img src="images/11data_inputted_successfully.png" width="600">

-Next, under '3.
-Forecast your weight loss!', you can click the `Predict!` button.
+Next, under '*3.
+Forecast your weight loss!*', you can click the `Predict!` button.
 This will take you to the Dashboard screen, which uses the Predictions feature.
 Your fitness journey will be forecasted and mapped on a table.